 Every business needs payments analytics

-As the payments industry continues to evolve, providers must contend with new competitors, emerging technologies, regulatory challenges, increasing customer demands, as well as the ever-increasing risk of fraud.
+As the payments industry continues to evolve, providers must contend with new competitors, emerging software, applications and technologies, growing regulatory challenges, increasing customer demands, as well as the ever-increasing risk of fraud.

 So whether your environment is on-premises, in the cloud or hybrid, IR can offer payment analytics and troubleshooting products and solutions that can get you where you need to be in the digital payments space, and make optimizing complex payments environments a breeze.